moving to Québec

 Unfortunately, after looking super hard we never found anything but travel insurance that would cover us while we’re temporary residents.
 Travel insurance usually doesn’t cover anything routine, like check-ups.
 This means it makes more sense for us to keep regular student insurance for me and travel insurance for my wife.

 Update: Since 2021, kids are always covered by RAMQ no matter the parents’ immigration status.
 You can register kids for RAMQ by signing up for a phone interview here.
 Once you have the physical RAMQ health card for your kids, you can sign them up for the family doctor waiting list here.
 You’ll also need the RAMQ number of a “guarantor”, who is generally the parent but in our case since we don’t have RAMQ numbers we were told it could be anyone we knew who was willing to act as guarantor.
+While on the waiting list, you can book appointments for immunizations through your local CLSC.
+They won’t give physical check-ups, but if you’re on the waiting list you can call +1 514 488 2266 to get an appointment without a family doctor.

 dental insurance permalink